Program Details

 PhD in Marine Science, Virginia Institute of marine science, 2017

 Jenna is an oceanographer who is interested in nutrient cycles and the impacts of global change.
 Her research has taken her all over the world.
 She has spent a considerable amount of time aboard research vessels in the Arctic and at field stations in Antarctica, investigating how climate change affects phytoplankton communities and the cycling of nutrients in the ocean.
 Her research has also taken her to Mexico, where she studied food web interactions in estuary systems.
 Jenna is passionate about science outreach and experiential education.
 She believes that personal awareness, environmental appreciation, and a desire to make the world a better place can be fostered when one is immersed in nature.
-Jenna leads our Iceland and Chile programs.
+Jenna leads our Iceland program.